EstephaniaCalvoC/aja-demo/back/README.md

-# Project Name / Back
+# AI Judge Assistant Demo / Back

+This tool will leverage large language models (LLMs), LangChain for managing prompts, and vector databases for efficient information retrieval.

 ## How to run